 I previously reviewed Rosenberg’s first quartet, in May 2016.
 This is a joyful and playful piece.
 Now I am going to discuss String Quartet No. 4, a brilliant composition, which is much more introspective and quite moving.
-It is in four movements, with the second being the emotional centrepiece of the work.
+It is in four movements, with the second being the emotional heart of the work.

 The quartet opens with a short solo violin section before it moves into a tempo.
 As this happens, the violin establishes an attractive melody.
 There is a brief conversational passage with the cello and violin in dialogue.
 A succession of flurries follow until the previous melody returns.
 A lively section ensues as the violins take the lead.
 A wonderful harmonised violin line brings a conclusion.